ibexa/documentation-user/docs/image_management/edit_images.md

 !!! note "Saving changes"

-    Confirming the crop operation does not mean that it has been saved.
+    Confirming the crop operation doesn't mean that it has been saved.
     You must click **Save** to apply the changes to the original image.

 ## Focal point